Assisting the Addicted & Homeless People of Mendocino County, CA

 Our Unity Village Housing and Family Emergency Shelter Programs provide temporary and long-term housing for families who are homeless or at risk of becoming homeless and case management to connect families with other community resources and opportunities.

-The Ukiah Recovery Center, a Ford Street Program, provides substance abuse treatment through Social Withdrawal Management/Detoxification, Residential Treatment, a Sober Living Environment, Vocational classes in organic gardening and commercial kitchen, Case Management for referral services, including housing, medical, and employment opportunities, and through outpatient services for both individual and group counseling sessions.
+The Ukiah Recovery Center, a Ford Street Program, provides substance abuse treatment through Social Withdrawal Management/Detoxification, Residential Treatment, Vocational classes in organic gardening and commercial kitchen, Case Management for referral services, including housing, medical, and employment opportunities, and through outpatient services for both individual and group counseling sessions.